ananya6226/ivanc/README.md

-# ivanc
+# ivan

-This repository contains two applications:
+This repo contains two applications:

 1. A [React app](/web-client) that displays information about the author and his/her work as a software developer.
 See deployed at http://ivanc.uk